kubernetes-retired/kubedash/README.md

 - Heapster v0.18.0 is running as the `monitoring-heapster` service on the `default` namespace.
 - kubectl.sh is on the current user's PATH.

+NOTE: Heapster v0.18.0 has not been released as of yet.
+Please use these [Deployment files](https://github.com/afein/heapster/tree/model11/deploy/kube-config/kubedash) to launch Heapster until that release becomes available.
+The upcoming release is expected to feature a significantly lower memory footprint for the Heapster Pod and improved metric accuracy.

-The following command will create the Kubedash pod:
+After cloning this repository, use the following command to create the Kubedash pod:

 `kubectl.sh create -f deploy/kube-config/`

-To access the Kubedash UI, visit the following URL: `https://<kubernetes-master>/api/v1/proxy/namespaces/default/services/kubedash/` where <kubernetes-master> is the IP address of the cluster's master.
+To access the Kubedash UI, visit the following URL: `https://<kubernetes-master>/api/v1/proxy/namespaces/default/services/kubedash/` where `<kubernetes-master>` is the IP address of the kubernetes master node.

 ## Implementation